vburckhardt/markdown-llm-corrector/samples/doc_corrected.md

 | Load VPN configuration to simplify VPN setup | VPNs | VPN configuration is the responsibility of the customer | |
 | Collect and store Internet Protocol (IP) traffic information with Activity Tracker and Flow Logs | Activity Tracker | | |
 | Securely connect to multiple networks with a site-to-site virtual private network | | | |
 {: caption="Table 2.
-Network Security Architecture Decisions" caption-side="bottom"}
+Network security architecture decisions" caption-side="bottom"}

 <!--
 ## Compliance